jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

   - All sensitive data should be encrypted, both for network communication and data-at-rest
   - Use centralized identity access and management system, with multifactor authentication
   - Customers shouldn’t use encryption controlled by the vendor, eliminating risks to vendor-based insider threats, and supporting destruction using cryptographic erase
+  - **Community cloud**: the cloud enviornment is maintained, used, and paid for as a shared benefit by associated users or organizations; benefits might include collaboration, data exchange, and cost savings compared to private or public clouds
   - **Cryptographic erase**: methods that permanently remove the cryptographic keys
   - Capture diagnostic and security data from cloud-based systems and store in your SIEM system
   - Ensure cloud configuration matches or exceeds your on-premise security requirements